locka99/opcua/docs/cross-compile.md

 # Cross-compiling OPC UA for Rust

 IMPORTANT - These notes cut and pasted from the sources below.
-They have not been tested.
+They have not been extensively tested but are known to work with the Windows 10 Linux subsystem.

-A [bug](https://github.com/locka99/opcua/issues/24) was raised asking how to cross-compile OPC UA for Rust and someone kindly answered with references to the following
+The [bug](https://github.com/locka99/opcua/issues/24) was raised asking how to cross-compile OPC UA for Rust and someone kindly answered with references to the following
 links: